qingkaikong/blog/data_science_20_questions/README.md

 	| Iron man   |  red  |   iron   |nuclear|  5'8"  |
 	| Spider man |  red  |   cloth  | food  |  5'10" |

+	The wide format data usually will have problems when you want to visualize it with many variables.
+But it is very easy to convert between these two types data using python or R.

 14. **What method do you use to determine whether the statistics published in an article (e.g. newspaper) are either wrong or presented to support the author's point of view, rather than correct, comprehensive factual information on a specific subject?**